-2. Non-Regular Schedule Changes
+2. Temporary Schedule Changes

-In the case of an emergency or other unforeseen circumstance, the College shall have the right to implement a schedule change with twenty-four hours' notice.
-If the College does not have twenty-four hours advance notice, the College shall notify the employee as soon as possible of the schedule change.
+In the case of an emergency or other unforeseen circumstance, or when the College's institutional needs require a temporary change of an employee's schedule, the College shall have the right to implement a temporary schedule change with twenty-four hours' notice.
+A temporary schedule change is one that is in effect thirty (30) working days or fewer.
+If the

+College does not have twenty-four hours advance notice, the College shall notify the employee as soon as possible of the schedule change.
 Supervisors may make changes to an employee's regular schedule to avoid the payment of overtime or accrual of compensatory time.